 A. The purpose of this Bible study is to help people read the whole Bible for themselves, not dictate how they respond to the Word.
-I will endeavor to accomplish this with no bias for or against any particular denomination or sect of Believers.
+We will endeavor to accomplish this with no bias for or against any particular denomination or sect of Believers.

-B. A Simple Requirement: Whereas the Jerusalem council required gentiles to abide by a minimum standard in order to join their synagogues and study alongside them, my simple requirement is that members agree to and abide by the group rules.
+B. A Simple Requirement: Whereas the Jerusalem council required gentiles to abide by a minimum standard in order to join their synagogues and study alongside them, our simple requirement is that members agree to and abide by the group rules.

 C. Comprehension Of Diversity: The Father has brought together a diverse group of Believers in this Bible study, representing countless denominations and walks of the faith.
-With this, I understand and accept that we will be diverse in learning styles, stages of development, and implementation of our faith.
+With this, we understand and accept that we will be diverse in learning styles, stages of development, and implementation of our faith.

-D. The Challenge Of Diversity: I recognize that diversity can be a challenge as our inclination is to sequester ourselves into only like minded groups.
+D. The Challenge Of Diversity: We recognize that diversity can be a challenge as our inclination is to sequester ourselves into only like minded groups.
 However, as we are called to love our neighbor who may not think or live as we do, it should be a small thing to love our neighbor who also loves our God.
-When this presents itself as a challenge to us, it is my hope that we will seek the Father’s help to rise to and grow through that challenge.
+When this presents itself as a challenge to us, it is our hope that we will seek the Father’s help to rise to and grow through that challenge.

-E. Standard of Behavior: It is my earnest desire that we bring further honor and glory to our King through the operation of and daily interactions within this group.
+E. Standard of Behavior: It is our earnest desire that we bring further honor and glory to our King through the operation of and daily interactions within this group.
 Therefore, the standard of behavior set forth by Paul in Galatians 5:22-23 will be the standard striven for within this Bible study and expected of all who participate.

 G. The Difference Of The Holy Spirit: For those seeking to live by the spirit, we can hold different views with no lessening of love, respect, or kindness shown to one another.
-As followers of the Most High, I have faith in us being able to rise to this standard.
+As followers of the Most High, we have faith in us being able to rise to this standard.

 H. Splinters vs Beams: In line with the group purpose, we are not here to point out sin in one another but to encourage and aid one another in growing closer to the Father through His Word, thereby entrusting Him to shine a light on changes that we will need to make as we grow and mature in our faith.